Rachel Yankey: Club career

+Yankey rejoined Arsenal for the 2005–06 season.
+In 2006-7 she was part of the "Invincibles" squad who made a clean sweep of all domestic competitions, and she scored several goals in the victorious Champions League campaign.
+The team continued unbeaten until 2009, and in 2011, Yankey helped Arsenal to another domestic treble.

-In January 2014 Yankey signed a new two-year contract with Arsenal.
+In January 2014, Yankey signed a new two-year contract with Arsenal.
 She was praised by the club's general manager, Vic Akers: "She remains a key part of the team and her ability and experience will be invaluable in the season ahead."
-As of 30 December 2016 Yankey was released by Arsenal at the end of her contract.
+In December 2016, 37 year-old Yankey was released by Arsenal at the end of her contract.

+Yankey is considered an Arsenal legend and is featured in two of the Emirates stadium exterior murals, "Invincibles" and "Future Brilliance".